Srabasti/Pandas_Read_DBTable_Write_Csv/ReadMe.txt

-This program reads a table from Jdbc source (database) and writes to Csv format.
+This program reads a table from Jdbc source (database) and writes to Csv format using Python package Pandas.